 The walk begins in the village of Manaton which is about a mile from the falls.
 You can park in the village and pick up a footpath through woodland to the falls.
 The walk then continues through woodland towards the nearby village of Lustleigh.
 It's worth having a stroll around Lustleigh as it's one of the most picturesque villages in England.
 You'll see delightful thatched cottages, a 13th-century church, the lovely Primrose Tea Rooms, a cricket field, a communal apple orchard and a splendid village pub.

-From Lustleigh you head back into the woodland towards Lustleigh Cleave, passing Sharpitor, Raven's Tor and Hunter's Tor.
-You then cross the River Bovey at Foxworthy Bridge before passing Manaton Rocks and returning to Manaton.
+After passing the Cleave you then cross the River Bovey at Foxworthy Bridge before passing Manaton Rocks and returning to Manaton.
 View Full Details>>

 |Bellever Forest||5 miles (8 km)||Enjoy a cycle or walk around this lovely forest in the Dartmoor National Park.
 The circular route starts in the pretty hamlet of Bellever and passes Laughter Hole Farm, Laughter Tor, Bellever Tor and a number of interesting stone cairn circles.
 It's a delightful and peaceful area with lots of different walking trails to choose from.
 Cyclists are welcome but please keep to the stone roads.
 The East Dart River also runs through the forest so you can enjoy a waterside stroll and a picnic.
 Look out for Dartmoor Ponies as they graze the forest.
 View Full Details>>|

-|Bere Peninsula Circular||8 miles (13 km)||This circular ride takes you along the River Tamar and then the River Tavy with splendid views of the beautiful Tamar Valley AONB.
+|Bere Peninsula Circular||8 miles (13 km)||This circular ride/walk takes you along the River Tamar and then the River Tavy with splendid views of the beautiful Tamar Valley AONB.
 You start at Bere Ferrers and head north along the River Tamar to Bere Alston before the route returns to its origin along the River Tavy.
 You will also pass near to the beautiful Lopwell Dam which is worth the small detour as you return.
 The nature reserve consists of a variety of different habitats including mudflats, freshwater marsh, wildflower meadow, scrub-grassland, saltmarsh and semi-natural woodland. |

 The ride is easy to access from Bere Ferrers railway.
 It includes a few steep climbs but with terrific views at the high points.
 Much of the route follows the Tamar Valley Discovery Trail so is also suitable for walkers.
 View Full Details>>

-|Berry Head Country Park||2 miles (3 km)||Berry Head Country park is an internationally-acclaimed heritage site and National Nature Reserve.
-It is home to an abundance of coastal wildlife and includes recently-restored Napoleonic War fortifications.
+|Berry Head Country Park||2 miles (3 km)||Berry Head Country park is an internationally acclaimed heritage site and National Nature Reserve.
+It is home to an abundance of coastal wildlife and includes recently restored Napoleonic War fortifications.
 Look out for lots of interesting flora and fauna including White Rock-Rose, Honewort, Small Hare's Ear, Restharrow and Goldilock's Aste.
 There is also a large Guillemot colony on the cliffs. |

 The park is located in Brixham and is a short walk from the harbour or there are parking facilities at Berry Head.